samprati18/ledger-command-service/README.md

 ## Assumptions

 - For broadcasting balance change events and asset movement changes, `ApplicationEventPublisher` from the Spring Boot library is used to broadcast the `BalanceChangeEvent` and `AssetMovementChangeEvent`.
 It is assumed that the consumer of these events will pick up the event and send it to the UI using WebSocket.
+- With the help of Dockerfile and Kubernetes deployment file (ledger-command-service-deployment.yaml), the Ledger Command Service can be deployed in a Kubernetes cluster.
+The Dockerfile is used to build a Docker image containing the service, while the Kubernetes deployment file is used to define how the service should be deployed and managed within the Kubernetes environment.
+- Development of the Ledger Command Service was performed on a local machine where Kafka was installed and configured.
+Hence, it is assumed that Kafka is installed and available on the server where this service will be tested.
+The Ledger Command Service relies on Kafka for asynchronous event publication, and hence Kafka must be set up and properly configured for testing purposes.